le0pard/le0pard.github.io/_posts/chef/2013-01-07-chef-solo-getting-started-part-3.md

 # Summary

 In the current article we have learn the Chef roles.
-In the next article we will learn about writing more complex cookbooks.
+In the next article we will learn about writing complex cookbooks.

 All example code you can find here: [github.com/le0pard/chef-solo-example/tree/3.0](https://github.com/le0pard/chef-solo-example/tree/3.0).